bxlab/cmdb-quantbio/assignments/bootcamp/data_exploration_and_visualization/assignment/index.md

 b.
 Use TextMate.app to create a `README.md` file in the new `day3-homework` directory.

 c.
 Add the following line to `README.md` and save the file.
-Record your answers to exercises throughout the homework assignment within README.md
+Record the code you used and answers to questions within `README.md`.

 ```
 # QBB2022 - Day 3 - Homework Exercises Submission